 Demo portal (shell + browser)

-The gateway has always exposed a clean JSON surface — good for the E2B SDK, awkward for a human driving a demo. #71 adds a portal: a single static page at /ui/ with a tab per sandbox, a terminal attached to each, and a status bar wired to the existing per-sandbox metrics.
-It is intentionally small.
-No build step, no framework, one HTML file and one JS file.
+The gateway has always exposed a clean JSON surface — good for the E2B SDK, awkward for a human driving a demo. #71 adds a portal: a single static page at /ui/ with a tab per sandbox, per-sandbox inner views, and a status bar wired to the existing metrics.
+The current implementation is the React + TypeScript portal in e2b-compat/ui-src/, built by Vite into e2b-compat/ui/ and served directly by the gateway at /ui/.

 What it is